Tree automata and pigeonhole classes of matroids: II: Tree automata

 \end{definition}

+So $M(A,T,\sigma,\varphi)$ is the set-system consisting of all subsets of the leaves that are accepted by the automaton.

-Now let $\Sigma$ be a finite set, and let $A$ be a tree automaton with alphabet $\Sigma\cup \Sigma\times \{0,1\}^{\{i\}}$.
+Now let $\Sigma$ be a finite set, and let $A$ be a tree automaton with alphabet $\Sigma\cup (\Sigma\times \{0,1\})$.
 Let $M=(E,\mcal{I})$ be a set-system.
 Assume there is a $\Sigma$\dash tree $(T_{M},\sigma_{M})$, and a bijection $\varphi_{M}\colon E\to L(T_{M})$ having the property that $M=M(A,T_{M},\sigma_{M},\varphi_{M})$.
-In this case we say that $(T_{M},\sigma_{M})$ is a \emph{parse tree} for $M$ (relative to the automaton $A$).
+In this case we say that $(T_{M},\sigma_{M},\varphi_{M})$ is a \emph{parse tree} for $M$ (relative to the automaton $A$).

-Note that if $(T_{M},\sigma_{M})$ is a parse tree for $M$, then we can simulate an independence oracle for $M$ by running $A$.
-We simply label each leaf $v$ with the function taking $i$ to $1$ if $\varphi_{M}^{-1}(v)$ is in $Y_{i}$, and the function taking $i$ to $0$ if it is not.
-By then running $A$ on the resulting tree, and testing to see if it accepts, we can check whether or not $Y_{i}$ is in \mcal{I}.
-This is idea is central to the proofs of Hlin\v{e}n\'{y}'s Theorem and of \Cref{lounge-II}.
+Note that if $(T_{M},\sigma_{M},\varphi_{M})$ is a parse tree for $M$, then we can simulate an independence oracle for $M$ by running $A$.
+We simply label each leaf $v$ with $(\sigma_{M}(v),1)$ if $\varphi_{M}^{-1}(v)$ is in $Y$ and with $(\sigma_{M}(v),0)$ otherwise.
+By then running $A$ on the resulting tree, and testing to see if it accepts, we can check whether or not $Y$ is in \mcal{I}.
+This idea is central to the proofs of Hlin\v{e}n\'{y}'s Theorem and of \Cref{lounge-II}.